-A management plan was completed and adopted by the Ag + Open Space Board of Directors in 2017.
-In addition to providing natural habitats ranging from redwood forest to oak woodland to chaparral, Calabazas Creek is critical habitat for federally-listed threatened steelhead trout.
-Ag + Open Space has actively been treating yellow star thistle, French broom, and Himalayan blackberry infestations.
-A proposed trail will complete a portion of the Bay Area Ridge Trail.
-Ag + Open Space received a \$100,000 planning grant from the Coastal Conservancy towards planning this Ridge Trail segment.
+A management plan was completed and adopted by the This property was entirely burned in the October 2017 Ag + Open Space Board of Directors in 2017.
+In addition Nuns Fire.
+Fire effects were generally ecologically positive to providing natural habitats ranging from redwood forest and of low to moderate severity across the Preserve. to oak woodland to chaparral, Calabazas Creek is critical Ag + Open Space is participating in the Sonoma Valley habitat for federally-listed threatened steelhead trout.
+Wildlands Collaborative, a partnership created to Ag + Open Space has actively been treating yellow coordinate regional vegetation and fuel management star thistle, French broom, and Himalayan blackberry projects.
+Funded projects for the Preserve include shaded infestations.
+A proposed trail will complete a portion fuel breaks and targeted forest thinning, and a series of of the Bay Area Ridge Trail.
+Ag + Open Space received prescribed burns are being planned, in coordination with Cal Fire.

+a \$100,000 planning grant from the Coastal Conservancy towards planning this Ridge Trail segment.